Home Construction Slumps as Supply Constraints Weigh on Production

 “While the demographics and interest for home buying remain solid, higher costs and material access issues have resulted in lower levels of home building and even put a hold on some new home sales,” NAHB Chief Economist Robert Dietz said in a statement.

-Wednesday’s Commerce Department report followed a Tuesday survey from the National Association of Home Builders showing builder confidence plunging to a 13-month low in August due to higher material costs and home prices, with a cooling effect on demand.
+The Aug.
+18 Commerce Department report followed an Aug.
+17 survey from the National Association of Home Builders that showed builder confidence plunging to a 13-month low in August because of higher material costs and home prices, with a cooling effect on demand.

 “Buyer traffic has fallen to its lowest reading since July 2020 as some prospective buyers are experiencing sticker shock due to higher construction costs,” NAHB Chairman Chuck Fowke said in a statement.

-Even though the cost of lumber has come down from its historic peak of $1,711 per thousand board feet in May, materials costs remain an issue, compounded by shortages of land and labor.
+Even as the cost of lumber has come down from its historic peak of $1,711 per thousand board feet in May, materials costs remain an issue, compounded by shortages of land and labor.

 While the Commerce Department report showed that single-family home completions rose 3.6 percent to a rate of 954,000 units in July, realtors estimate that single-family housing starts and completion rates need to be in a range of 1.5 million to 1.6 million units per month to close the inventory gap.